-POTENTIAL IMPA CTS OF DEVELOPMENT: SEA Topic Comments Score Biodiversity, The site is not within any areas designated for their international, o/?
-Flora and Fauna national or local nature conservation interest.
-An area of priority habitat (upland mixed ash wood) is located to the north of the site and development may present opportunities to extend this habitat and/or create new linkages.
+POTENTIAL IMPACTS OF DEVELOPMENT: SEA Торіс Comments Score Biodiversity, The site is not within any areas designated for their international, 0 Flora and Fauna national or local nature conservation interest.
 Population The site would provide housing, including an element of affordable +/o housing to help meet local need.
-It has limited access to facilities, services, and employment opportunities by active travel or public transport.
+The site has poor access to facilities, services, and employment opportunities by active travel or public transport.
 Human Health There is no known contamination within the site.
-There are a +/? number of short lengths of core path within and adjacent to the village, as well as open space, and there are other core paths within 1km.
-The site's development may provide opportunities to enhance the local path network.
+The core path Ο network and open space is limited in this area, though new development may be able to contribute to improvements.
 Soil The development of the site would result in some loss of class 3.1 - prime agricultural land.
 There are no rare or carbon rich soils on this site.
 Water The site is not shown to be at risk of river, surface or coastal flooding 0 on SEPA's flood map.
 The site is not within a Potentially Vulnerable Area.
 SEPA has not raised any concerns with regards flood risk or potential impact on the water environment.
 Air Development on the site would not be affected by existing sources 0 of air pollution.
-The site is in a location with access to local facilities and some limited public transport accessibility so the need to travel by car is reduced.
-Yet, the site's development would realistically still result in some increase in private care usage.
-Climatic Factors East Saltoun is in a less accessible location in regional terms than - many other East Lothian settlements and has a limited range of local facilities and services.
-Therefore development of this site would not be focusing development in the most accessible and sustainable locations.
-The site has limited access to public transport and its development would lead to an increase in car-based journeys and resultant greenhouse gas emissions.
-The site's north facing aspect does not lend itself to development that is resource efficient through siting (i.e. solar gain).
-Material Assets The site's development would not make efficient use of land and - resources, being greenfield land of prime agricultural quality.
-Cultural The site is within the Saltoun Conservation Area.
-Historic Scotland ?/- Heritage considers the site's development has the potential to fundamentally change the character of the Conservation Area and advises that a design strategy would need to be developed in conjunction with a Conservation Area Appraisal of the area.
-ELCAS considers there is low potential for unknown archaeological remains.
-Landscape The landscape character area is defined as Lowland Plains (Lothians -//?
-Landscape Character Assessment).
-The site is within the East Saltoun Conservation Area.
-The site has existing development on two sides and represents a relatively logical extension to the village in landscape terms, although the size of the site relative to the existing village is such that development may have significant impacts on the character of the village and on its Conservation Area.
-The site is higher than much of the adjacent village which tends to slope downwards to the north.
-It would be visible in longer views from the Garleton Hills and Traprain Law AGLVs.
-Structural landscape planting may mitigate the impact of development in longer distance views, but would be unlikely to mitigate any impacts on village character and scale.
-There are 3 mature ash trees on the southern boundary of the site which have significant visual amenity and these trees should be retained as part of the site structure planting.
+The site is in a location with limited access to local facilities, active travel routes and public transport so the site's development would lead to increased travel by private car.
+Climatic Factors Humbie is in a rural location with poor accessibility and very limited - access to facilities and services.
+Development of this site would not be focusing development in the most accessible and sustainable locations and it would lead to an increase in car-based journeys and resultant greenhouse gas emissions.
+The site's aspect would not lend itself well to development that is resource efficient through siting (i.e. solar gain).
+Material Assets The site's development would not make efficient use of land and resources, being greenfield land of prime agricultural quality.

+Cultural There are no cultural heritage designations affecting the site.
+The o/?
+Heritage listed building of Hazyhill lies to the east but development of the site is unlikely to adversely affect its setting.
+ELCAS considers there to be moderate potential for unknown archaeological remains in the area.
+Landscape The site is currently arable land and is situated on the northern edge o/? of Humbie.
+Its development would relate reasonably well to the existing village and would be a fairly logical expansion in landscape terms, subject to appropriate landscape and suitable design.

 SITE INFORMATION

-Topic Comments
+Торіс Comments

-Site Name East Saltoun - West Crescent
+Site Name Humbie Site 2

-Site Ref PM/TT/HSG093
+Site Ref PM/TT/HSG062

-Source of Site East Lothian Council
+Source of Site Savills (planning consultant) for Mr Hew Balfour (landowner)

 Suggestion

-Site Size (ha) 0.8ha
+Site Size (ha) 0.3ha

-Current Use Agricultural
+Current Use Agricultural/undeveloped

 Proposed Use Housing

-Summary A small greenfield site on the western edge of East Saltoun, accessed from
+Summary A small greenfield site located between Humbie village and Upper Keith Farm.

-Description West Crescent.
+Description